jupyterhub/mybinder.org-deploy/docs/source/deployment_fundamentals.md

 ### Helm Basics

-We use [helm](https://helm.sh) to manage our deployments, and it is imporant you have a working knowledge of how to use helm.
+We use [helm](https://helm.sh) to manage our deployments, and it is important you have a working knowledge of how to use helm.
 Detailed explanations are out of the scope of this repository, but [docs.helm.sh](https://docs.helm.sh) is an excellent source of information.
 At a minimum, you must at least understand: